Shortland - Jesmond

 Shortland - Jesmond has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects that may affect the region.
-Notable ones include Shortland Waters Retirement Village, 9 Gothic Street Student Accommodation, Callaghan Campus Heart, and 93 Blue Gum Road Co-Living Development.
-The following list details those most likely to be relevant.
+AreaSearch has identified 20 projects likely affecting this area.
+Notable ones include Shortland Waters Retirement Village, Callaghan Campus Heart, 9 Gothic Street Student Accommodation, and 93 Blue Gum Road Co-Living Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.